hashicorp/terraform-provider-tfe/website/docs/r/workspace_run.html.markdown

 # tfe_workspace_run

 Provides a resource to manage create and destroy lifecycles in a workspace.
-The `tfe_workspace_run` expects to own exactly one apply during a creation and one destroy during a destruction.
-This implies that the `tfe_workspace_run` resource will queue an apply even though previous successful applies exist in the workspace prior to adding this resource.
+The `tfe_workspace_run` expects to own exactly one apply during a creation and/or one destroy during a destruction.
+This implies that even though previous successful applies exist in the workspace, the `tfe_workspace_run` resource will queue a new apply when added to a config.

 ## Example Usage